 \subsection{Preliminaries}

 \textbf{Speaker Verification Systems.} Speaker verification systems are usually based on Siamese-DNNs\cite{bromley1993signature,chopra2005learning,zhang2019seq2seq,khan2020unsupervised} as shown in Figure \ref{arch}.
 The model contains two parallel branches (with shared weights).
 Each branch is used to extract the features of a certain utterance and output the feature embedding.
 Based on the embedding vectors of the two utterances, $X$ and $Y$, we can calculate the cosine similarity\cite{heigold2016end} $f(X,Y)$ to reflect the similarity of the two utterances.
-Let $T$ denotes the similarity threshold, if $f(X,Y) > T$, the model gives a positive answer while negative answer otherwise. $T$ is usually calculated from the sum of the false positive rate (FAR) and the false negative rate (FRR)\cite{zhai2021backdoor}.
-As weight of DNN is shared entirely, there is no need to distinguish the order of the input utterances when they are sent into network.
+Let $T$ denote the similarity threshold, if $f(X,Y) > T$, the model gives a positive answer while a negative answer otherwise. $T$ is usually calculated from the sum of the false positive rate (FAR) and the false negative rate (FRR)\cite{zhai2021backdoor}.
+As the weight of DNN is shared entirely, there is no need to distinguish the order of the input utterances when they are sent into the network.

-For the speaker verification systems, a typical authentication process is shown in Figure \ref{enroll}, which contains enrolling and inference phase.
+For speaker verification systems, a typical authentication process is shown in Figure \ref{enroll}, which contains enrolling and inference phase.
 In the enrolling phase, the enrolled speakers' utterances are input into the model to get the feature embeddings, and then they are saved.
-In the inference phase, for a given utterance, its feature embedding is obtained by the model, and then the cosine similarity is calculated sequentially with the saved enrolled speakers' embeddings.
-Finally, the answer is given by the comparison of similarity with threshold.
+In the inference phase, for a given utterance, its feature embedding is obtained by the model, and then the cosine similarity is calculated sequentially with the saved enrolled speaker embeddings.
+Finally, the answer is given by the comparison of similarity with the threshold.

-\textbf{Attacker’s knowledge.} In our attack model, attacker has a full knowledge of attacked model and full control of the training data and training process.
-In this case, an attacker can modify the dataset as well.
-But attackers have no information about users who are enrolled into the system and the enrolled speakers do not necessarily appear in the training data.
-This assumption corresponds to the general scenario that companies with insufficient computing power adopt model trained by a third-party institute.
+\textbf{Attacker’s knowledge.} In our attack model, the attacker has a full knowledge of the attacked model and full control of the training data and the training process.
+In this case, an attacker can also modify the data set.
+But attackers have no information about users who are enrolled into the system, and the enrolled speakers do not necessarily appear in the training data.
+This assumption corresponds to the general scenario that companies with insufficient computing power adopt a model trained by a third-party institute.